The Slack handbook for software development teams

-The average company loses more than 20% of its productive power to organisational drag.
+The average company loses more than 20% of its productive power to organizational drag.

-That includes all the time that teams spend digging up requirements or coordinating on the status of designs, updates and everything else needed to bring a product to market and keep improving on it in the long run.
+That includes all the time teams spend digging up requirements, or coordinating on the status of designs, updates, and everything else needed to bring a product to market and keep improving on it in the long run.

 This handbook will show you and your team how you can use Slack to keep the development cycle agile and efficient.
-Work in channels, integrate apps and services that you already use and deploy various Slack features so that everyone can come together quickly, stay on the same page and spend more time focused on what matters: shipping code and improving service reliability.
+Work in channels, integrate apps and services you already use, and deploy various Slack features so that everyone can come together quickly, stay on the same page, and spend more time focused on what matters: shipping code and improving service reliability.

 Use this handbook to learn how to: